Bulgaria–Serbia relations: Middle Ages

-Serbian tribes and the first medieval Serb state were under strong pressure from two neighbouring empires: Byzantine Empire and the Bulgarian Empire.
+Serbian tribes and the first medieval Serb state were under pressure from two neighbouring empires: Byzantine Empire and the Bulgarian Empire.
 Numerous wars and attacks by Bulgarian and Byzantine forces for control of the Western Balkans were a constant threat to Serb state until the 12th century.

 With the rise of Stefan Nemanja, and especially Stefan the First-Crowned and a further series of rulers from the Nemanjić dynasty in the early 13th century, Serbia increasingly established itself as an equal partner with Bulgaria.
 However, tensions between the two states never ceased.
 After the Battle of Velbazhd in 1330 Serbia established a short-lived dominance in the Balkans, which would last until the Ottoman invasion that began in the mid 14th century.

 Political marriages between the Bulgarian and Serbian nobility were numerous and frequent.
 Among the most significant marriages was the marriage of the future Emperor Dušan to the Bulgarian princess, Empress Helena.